-Carpenter Bees complete one generation per year.
-The eggs are laid in the spring Larva and pupa develop in the closed cells during the summer.
-Adult Bees emerge in late summer and return to the same tunnels to hibernate over the winter.
-In the spring the adults mate and the females lay eggs, completing the cycle.
+Carpenter bees complete one generation per year.
+The eggs are laid in the spring, and larva and pupa develop in the closed cells during the summer.
+Adult bees emerge in late summer and return to the same tunnels to hibernate over the winter.
+In the spring, the adults mate and the females lay eggs, completing the cycle.

 Damage Caused by Carpenter Bees

 This is what Carpenter Bees damage and nesting activity looks like.
 It could get much worse, especially if woodpeckers start attacking it.
 Do-it-yourself techniques rarely work.
 Because of the protection in the chambers, it is highly recommended that a specialized carpenter bee pest control program is set up, as a one time application will have limited effectiveness.

 Carpenter Bee Pest Control